trevorsandy/lpub3d/tools/docs/README.txt

  0=none,1=solid,2=dash,3=dot,4=dashDot,5=dashDotDot.
 So an old meta line like this:
  0 !LPUB PLI BORDER GLOBAL ROUND Black 0 15 MARGINS 0.472439 0.07 should be updated to this:
  0 !LPUB PLI BORDER GLOBAL ROUND 1 Black 0 15 MARGINS 0.472439 0.07
--PLI/BOM part substitution - substitute modeled part in PLI/BOM with alternate This feature is useful when you have a modeled part (e.g. Power Functions Light) that will take alot of space in the BOM/PLI, you can substitute the modeled version with an alternate representation that is suitable for the PLI/BOM view.
+-Add PLI/BOM part substitution - substitute modeled part in PLI/BOM with alternate This feature is useful when you have a modeled part (e.g. Power Functions Light) that will take alot of space in the BOM/PLI, you can substitute the modeled version with an alternate representation that is suitable for the PLI/BOM view.
 This feature is complementary to LDCad's